-The Bank of England and FCA have declared 2020 as the year of acceleration in the race to decommission LIBOR by the end of 2021.
-Institutions have been informed that the volume of LIBOR referencing products must be “significantly reduced” by Q1 2021.
+The Bank of England and the UK Financial Conduct Authority (FCA) have declared 2020 as the year of acceleration in the race to decommission the London interbank offered rate (LIBOR) by the end of 2021.
+Institutions have been informed that the volume of LIBOR referencing products must be 'significantly reduced' by Q1 2021.
 Today, that volume is still increasing.

-The OTC derivatives markets, led by ISDA, have been working hard to deliver viable solutions to make the transition from LIBOR.
+The over-the-counter derivatives markets, led by the International Swaps and Derivatives Association (ISDA), have been working hard to deliver viable solutions to make the transition from LIBOR.
 As of now though, the market still awaits the publication of those solutions.

 What is ISDA suggesting?